We have vast experience and expertise in manual, mop & vapour plastic polishing, achieving amazing results.

-Transparent materials such as Perspex / Lucite Acrylic and Rohm Plexiglas (PMMA) as well as Polycarbonate can be polished to a glass like finish.
-Other materials such coloured Acrylics can also be polished to achieve a high aesthetic finish level for consumer products such as pens and audio equipment.
+Materials such as Perspex / Lucite Acrylic and Rohm Plexiglas (PMMA) as well as Polycarbonate can be polished to a glass like finish with astonishing optical clarity.
+Other materials such as coloured Acrylics can also be polished to achieve a very high aesthetic finish level.
 When heat treated, machined and polished correctly, PMMA can have similar optical properties to glass and is often used in applications such as lenses and light guides.
-Carville have a wealth of polishing experience, achieving spectacular results both inside and out of parts.
-A good surface finish starts with careful selection of machine tooling, heat treatment, diamond milling, machining methods and preparation processes, to produce a part with minimal witness marks in critical areas.
-See page Page 4 of Carville’s product brochure for a comparison of 5 components, dimensionally identical but produced using a combination of different machining and polishing techniques.

 Acrylic and other engineering plastics can be mop polished to improve the surface finish / roughness and appearance.
 Polishing requires the removal of material and it is essential to achieve a good machined finish before polishing to ensure critical dimensions can be maintained.

 Carville offer a vapour polishing service for components produced by other companies.
-The vapour polishing process can be used to improve the cosmetic appearance and transparency of components, however, the results will be dependent upon the quality of the original parts.
+Our vapour polishing service can be used to improve the cosmetic appearance and transparency of components, however, the results will be dependent upon the quality of the original parts.
 If a part has a very rough surface finish, the end results will be variable.